tardate/LittleArduinoProjects/Electronics101/CD4070/Oscillator/README.md

 As a diversion, I thought I'd verify my chips really are the buffered design (my source is not necessarily guarateed to give me chips that live up to their labeling).

-The TI application note gives a giood hint on a decent test: plot output to input voltage.
+The TI application note gives a good hint on a decent test: plot output to input voltage.
 Buffered design should deliver a sharp step-change, while the unbuffered design will exhibit a more gradual change.

 So I plugged a signal generator into the chip and plotted the X-Y input versus output.
 This looks like definitive buffered behaviour: